A Rigorous Quantum Framework for Inequality-Constrained and Multi-Objective Binary Optimization: End Matter: Proof and Details to Theorem

 However, the spectral gap ratio of a Hamiltonian is the ratio of the global minimum to the first higher-energy level.
 This second level will likely correspond to another state that is an equally valid (degenerate) solution to the underlying problem.
 Consequently, finding that solution would have no negative impact.
 Nevertheless, it is unclear how such broken degeneracy affects the guarantees of the adiabatic theorem.
 This question remains open for future work.

-It still holds that the relative separation to non-ideal states increases; in fact, a careful look at the intermediary steps of Eq.~\eqref{eq:ratio_proof} reveals that the new spectral gap ratio, in fact, increases polynomially with higher approximation levels $p$.
+It still holds that the relative separation to non-ideal states increases.
 At first glance, this may give the impression that the problem is easier to solve because of the increased gap.
 In reality, this may not be the case, and other versions of relative spectral gaps, like

 are more expressive in that regard~\cite{Alessandroni_2025}.
 That is, for statements concerning the argument of the minimum as we give in Theorem~\ref{thm: theorem}, the spectral gap ratio $\left(\lambda_2-\lambda_1\right)/\lambda_1$ is tailored.
 For statements about overall solvability in the context of current methods for finding ground states, spectral gap ratios that account for the entire energy range between the highest ($\lambda_{\max}$) and lowest ($\lambda_{1}$) levels are better suited.
 Furthermore, Eq.~\eqref{eq:relative_gap} has the combined benefits of being invariant to additive shifts (like the canonical spectral gap $\lambda_2-\lambda_1$) and multiplicative shifts (like $\left(\lambda_2-\lambda_1\right)/\lambda_1$). \end{appendix}